 - Provides case assistance, legal resources, and training to practitioners;

 - Provides legal resource and referral information to formerly and currently incarcerated parents, their family members and their community advocates; and

-We envision a criminal justice system values family and community connections and eliminates harms incurred by children, parents, families, and communities without relying upon imprisonment; and a child welfare system values family and community connections and eliminates harms incurred by children, parents, families, and communities without relying upon the destruction of parent-child relationships.
+We envision a criminal justice system that values family and community connections and eliminates harms incurred by children, parents, families, and communities without relying upon imprisonment; and a child welfare system that values family and community connections and eliminates harms incurred by children, parents, families, and communities without relying upon the destruction of parent-child relationships.

 The Incarcerated Parents Project is a collaboration between the Washington Defender Association (WDA) and Seattle University School of Law (SU) with the support of the University of Washington Law School (UW) and the Washington State Office of Public Defense (State OPD).